MarketSquare/SSHLibrary/README.rst

 SSHLibrary is licensed under Apache License 2.0.

-See LICENSE.txt for more details.
+See LICENSE.txt for details.

 Installation
 ------------

-The installation instructions are available at http://code.google.com/p/robotframework-sshlibrary/wiki/InstallationInstructions.
+The installation is documented at http://code.google.com/p/robotframework-sshlibrary/wiki/InstallationInstructions.

 For general information about using test libraries with Robot Framework, see